NiNJAxFREEZu/tag-ninja/README.md

 - Album title
 - Artist
 - Track number
-- Total track count in an album
+- Total track count in the album
 - Album cover (soon™)

 ## Before you use